 The Land and House Property Corporation lost little time in proceeding with its development plans after the departure of Broad Green College.
 By mid-November 1964, demolition of Broad Green House was complete, and the foundations had been laid for the buildings which would become known as Zodiac Court and Zodiac House.
 Their story, right up to the present day, will be told in my next article.

 Thanks to: Carole Roberts; Cathy Aitchison, for useful discussion on Broad Green House; James Coupe, for helpful discussion on wills; Peter Brown; Stuart Williams; the Planning Technical Support Team at Croydon Council; the staff, volunteers, and patrons at the Museum of Croydon; and my beta-readers Kat and Steve.
 Census data consulted via Ancestry.co.uk.
-Monetary conversions performed using the Bank of England inflation calculator (prices under £100 given to the nearest penny, prices from £100 but under £100,000 given to the nearest pound, prices from £100,000 upwards but under £1 million given to the nearest £1,000, prices from £1 million given to the nearest £100,000, prices ≥ £100 million to the nearest million).
+Monetary conversions performed using the Bank of England inflation calculator (prices < £100 given to the nearest penny, prices from £100 to < £100,000 to the nearest pound, prices from £100,000 to < £1 million to the nearest £1,000, prices from £1 million to < £100 million to the nearest £100,000, prices ≥ £100 million to the nearest million).

 Footnotes and references